yashsahugtx/skype-docs/Skype/WebSDK/docs/SkypeWebSDKVersionUpdateNotifications.md

 **Bugs fixed in the new public preview build:**
 * Solved spinner issues for participants that don't have a camera
-* Fixed camera issues when excalating to a meeting
+* Fixed camera issues when escalating to a meeting
 * Fixed negotiation issue with WebRTC enabled clients

 ---